alexharri/website/posts/visuals-first.md

 This "release comic" idea is tailored to a distributed working culture.
 However, many of the ideas at work translate well to other forms of communication, like my favorite, live demos!

-In live demos, I find that presenters sometimes spend far to little time (if any) explaining the prior state, or explaining the context of what they're presenting.
+In live demos, I find that presenters sometimes spend far too little time (if any) explaining the prior state, or explaining the context of what they're presenting.
 When presenters go straight to showing off exactly how the thing they built works, it can leave the audience lost.

 <Note>
 Side note: as an audience member, even if you have the full context, it can be helpful to ask prodding questions like _"Under what circumstances would this be used?"_.
-Getting the presenter to provide context is useful for everyone involved <EmDash /> and makes any post-demo discussions much more productive.
+Getting the presenter to provide context is useful for everyone involved, and makes any post-demo discussions much more productive.
 </Note>

 I also think that people should use far more annotations and diagrams than they currently do, whether in design documents or traditional presentations.
 Less text, more visuals! <EmDash /> They make absorbing ideas so much easier.